 How loving is this decision?
 These elders act as the jury, prosecutor and judge.
 They determine if the person has repented or not, thus forcing people to publicly disclose

-Were the disfellowshipped reinstated?
-After all, once a person is disfellowshipped, his sentence is permanent, unless “the Society” formally reinstates him.
+None of those disfellowshipped were reinstated.
+Once a person is disfellowshipped, his sentence is permanent, unless “the Society” formally reinstates him/her.
 For decades, tens of thousands of JWs worldwide went to prison to avoid being disfellowshipped for accepting the offer of non-military alternative service.
 This policy was quietly reversed in 1996 (WT, May, 1, 1996).
-Yet thousands of families had been destroyed over this Pharisaical policy, changed without a single apology.
+Yet no compensation was offered to the thousands of families that had been destroyed over this Pharisaical policy.

 The use of the term “repentance” in the context of disfellowship is also vague and misleading.
 Take the case of Shirley Jackson as an example.
 She had earlier expressed her doubt in the JW religion because of the spiritual emptiness she felt.
 When her daughter was sexually molested by another JW, she reported the case to the police.
 The elders visited her and charged her with “speaking against a brother” and gave her 24 hours to repent.
 She didn’t, and was disfellowshipped.
 How could she “repent” and look the other way, sacrificing her daughter’s well-being to uphold the image of the religion?
 Is this fair?

 In the case of “apostasy” – leaving the JW religion after realizing it’s a sham – you can’t “repent” unless you are re-convinced that the Watchtower Society is God’s organization.
 What sin is there to repent of?
 When you come to the realization that the religion you gave your allegiance to has deceived you for years, you have not sinned, you have actually been sinned against!
 So the “does not repent” excuse is not relevant.

 A Hateful Provision